Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 10. Server-Side Request Forgery (SSRF) attackers manipulate a server to make unauthorized requests, potentially exposing internal systems or leading to data exfiltration.

-To mitigate these risks, it is crucial to adopt secure coding practices, sanitize inputs and outputs, and conduct regular security testing throughout the development lifecycle.
+To mitigate these risks, it is crucial to adopt secure coding practices, sanitize inputs and outputs, and conduct regular security testing throughout the web application development lifecycle.
 Additionally, continuous monitoring and scanning of third-party components are essential to detect and fix vulnerabilities quickly.
-In the following sections, I’ll explain how to do it effectively
+In the following sections, I’ll explain how to do it effectively.

 Web application security techniques and tools